tyronechrisharris/qna/README.md

     pip install -r requirements.txt
     ```

-    This will install all the necessary Python packages listed in `requirements.txt` within the virtual environment, ensuring that your project has its own isolated set of dependencies.
+    This will install all the necessary Python packages listed in `requirements.txt` within the virtual environment.

 6.  **Download and organize models:**